renan-johann/simple-voting-app-practice/README.md

 The goal is to create a straightforward voting environment that covers both the front-end user interaction and back-end data handling, keeping everything simple and functional for learning and practice purposes.

 ## Project Goals
-We will focus on the following objectives, which will guide us step by step towards the completion of this POC:
+Focus on the following objectives, which will guide us step by step towards the completion of this POC:

 ### Features Checklist:
 - [ ] **Set up project structure** (folders for front-end and back-end)